Keyboard concertos by Johann Sebastian Bach: Concerto No. 6 in F major, BWV 1057

 An arrangement of Brandenburg Concerto No. 4, BWV 1049, which has a concertino of violin and two recorders.
 Besides transposing, recorder parts have few modifications, except in the second movement in which most of their melodic function is transferred to the soloist.
 Bach wrote the harpsichord part as a combination of the violin material from the original concerto and a written out continuo.
+The virtuosic violin passages from BWV 1049 are reworked into similarly challenging harpsichord material.